karthikrameshpanaroma/panaromawallet-guides/faq/en/dexes-swaps/which-dexes-supported-in-Panaroma-Decentralized.md

-# Why Panaroma Decentralized supports only DEXes ?
+# Which DEXes Panaroma Decentralized supports?

 The Panaroma Decentralized wallet app is designed to operate independently of the traditional financial ecosystem, and as a result, it does not incorporate financial services typically found within traditional finance systems.